MileHacker Logo

 Monsoon and Typhoons

 Maoming's location means it falls within the East Asian monsoon region, leading to heavy summer rainfall.
 Typhoons pose a considerable risk from From june To october.
-These storms bring heavy winds, torrential rain, and flooding, causing travel disruptions.
+These storms bring heavy winds, torrential rain, and flooding, causing travel delays.

 Heat Advisories